samdods/DZLThemer/README.md

 DZLThemer
 =========

+This project is explained in more detail in [this blog post](http://samdods.github.io/blog/2014/07/26/theming/).

 Adds support for user defined runtime attributes to be set in Interface Builder, which will correspond to values in a theme plist.

 <img src="runtime-attributes.png" title="User Defined Runtime Attributes in Xcode's Interface Builder"/>